-- 1. Survivors know that they are heard, understood, believed and will be supported. - 2.
-The response by Church Bodies and Church Officers to disclosures is victim and survivor-centred and does not cause further trauma to the person disclosing. - 3.
-People with safeguarding responsibilities understand the impact of trauma and the best way to respond to it. - 4.
+- 1. Survivors know that they are heard, understood, taken seriously and will be supported. - 2.
+The response by Church Bodies and Church Officers to disclosures is victim and survivor-centred and seeks to avoid causing further trauma to the person disclosing. - 3.
+People with safeguarding responsibilities understand the impact of trauma and how to respond to it. - 4.
 Churches create a culture of listening, transparency and respect that makes it safe to disclose. - 5.
 Victims and survivors and Church workers know what process will be followed if someone reports abuse. - 6.
 Survivors are helped to receive the support they need, both from the Church and other people and organisations. - 7.
 Safeguarding concerns are acted upon appropriately, transparently, with accountability and in a timely fashion.